richardgaywood/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 ---

-I have two slightly opposing goals for how I want my Shadowrun campaign to feel, at least in terms of the sophisticaon of technology.
+I have several slightly opposing goals for how I want my Shadowrun campaign to feel, at least in terms of the sophistication of technology.

 * I desire a "classic cyberpunk" feel that is roughly aligned with Shadowrun 2e and the foundational works of cyberpunk fiction from the '90s.
-* But at the same time, I think the cyberpunk genre derives a lot of its power from feeling like it is near-future and not far-future.
+* But at the same time, I think the cyberpunk genre derives a lot of its power from feeling like it is near-future – and not retro-future or far-future.
 Character's problems and the shape of the world they inhabit should feel recognisable to us.

     So I also want the world to reflect 20+ years of real-world technological advancement that has occurred in the last thirty years.
 SR5e and 6e do this, most notably in the form of wireless Matrix and all that goes with it.
 * However, I do not want technology to be too advanced.
 I do not want my game to start to feel more like general sci-fi.
-SR 5e and 6e definitely do this.
+SR 5e and 6e definitely do this, to my mind.
 * I don't want to stuff to work too well.
 Cyberpunk tech (or at least, the tech within monetary reach of our players) should be like real-world tech: buggy, flawed, unreliable, sometimes frustrating.
 I don't want it to have this high-tech sheen where everything works and nothing has any downsides.

 Hence: I want to somehow find a way to blend these different approaches.
 This document attempts to do that for some aspects.

 The changes/tweaks I have proposed are more about aesthetics than they are about rules.
 Nothing here is changed for game balance reasons.
 It's just about how the fictional world looks, works, and feels.

 ## Tech to remove completely